Very excited to be part of the Enquiry Zone!

 My research is all about finding ways to make cells form tissues in the lab so that we could some day replace bits of the body that don’t work anymore.
 In particular, I am interested in growing tendons and ligaments – these are special tissues that hold our bones and muscles together!
 If our tendons and ligaments are damaged then we can find simple things like walking, running and even standing difficult and very painful.
 Unlike bones, that will usually heal after a few weeks, tendons and ligaments don’t heal very well at all and can cause lots of problems for people who have injured them.
 Maybe you have heard of a footballer “tearing a ligament?” – this can often mean they have to give up football forever!
 It is my job to find ways to grow them a new ligament, maybe even using their own cells.

-My days are always quite different – but they usually involve doing lots of exciting experiments in the lab.
+My Typical Day: My days are always quite different – but they usually involve teaching the human body to medical students or doing some scientific experiments with my students in the lab

 I’d like to improve the links between schools and the “real life scientists”.
 This might involve getting scientists into schools to talk about their jobs or getting small groups to visit labs and see what we do day-to-day.
 I’ve also thought about building a website that would help to explain science to school pupils in a fun and inspiring way.
 I really love drawing diagrams to help explain scientific principles so could combine my love of science and art together.